Don Freeman: Career

 Throughout Don Freeman's career, he was the writer and illustrator of more than 20 children's books.
 He is best known for his publication of Corduroy (later became a 1990s animated direct-to-video series and a Canadian-produced television program was premiered on the PBS's "Bookworm Bunch" block in 2000).
-Although he came up with many of his ideas on his own, his wife Lydia Freeman contributed greatly to his success; indeed, she co-wrote two books with him, Chuggy and the Blue Caboose and Pet of the Met.
+Although he came up with many of his ideas on his own, his wife Lydia Freeman contributed greatly to his success; she co-wrote two books with him, Chuggy and the Blue Caboose and Pet of the Met.
 She was very influential on her husband's work, as he relied on her for inspiration for his pieces.
 He would read his work aloud to her as well as any children around in order to gain feedback on a particular piece.
 Lydia too became a well-known artist in her later life.
-In his autobiography "Come One, Come All!
-Don humorously admits that of the two, she was the better (watercolor) artist.
+In his autobiography Come One, Come All!, Don humorously admits that of the two, she was the better (watercolor) artist.

 "Simplicity is the essence of children's-book stories, not simple-mindedness", Don Freeman once stated when speaking to an audience that was interested in writing, illustrating, and publishing children's books.

-When Freeman lived in New York City during the 1930s, 1940s, and early 1950s, he was a brilliant illustrator of city life in the best traditions of Social Realism.
-His subjects were the actors and actresses of Broadway—from Orson Welles to Alfred Lunt and Lynn Fontanne to the man in the street or the charwomen who scrubbed the stage after the actors and the audience went home.
+When Freeman lived in New York City during the 1930s, 1940s, and early 1950s, he was an illustrator of city life in the tradition of Social Realism.
+His subjects included actors, actresses, and manual laborers.
 His cartoons and other illustrations appeared regularly in the New York Herald Tribune, The New York Times, The Christian Science Monitor, and Theater Magazine.

 From 1936 to 1968, Freeman self-published Don Freeman's Newsstand.
 It was published as a quarterly magazine for its first decade and then irregularly.
 The tagline read "Signs of the Times in Lithographs."
 The periodical documented the daily life in New York City during and after the Great Depression and during the Second World War and featured articles by many well known writers and personalities of the time.
 In later volumes, Freeman illustrated life in post-war Los Angeles.
 The journal contained original lithographs.

 In 1976, Freeman was recognized by the City of New York for his body of work portraying the city.
 The New York Daily News reported on the Citation from Mayor Abraham D. Beame, which was presented to Freeman at the opening of a one-man retrospective exhibition.
 In a measure of Freeman's national fame, The Christian Science Monitor covered the 1976 exhibition, as well as a 1978 retrospective, both of which showcased Freeman's drawings, oils, prints, and his limited-edition self-published periodical, Don Freeman's Newsstand.

-In 2018, Freeman's work was featured in "A City for Corduroy," an exhibit at the Museum of the City of New York.
+In 2018, Freeman's work was featured in "A City for Corduroy", an exhibit at the Museum of the City of New York.